greencloudcomputing/docs/docs/guide/passing_parameters.md

 ### HTTP Body

-Similarly you can pass data into your function using the Body property of the Request type.
+Similarly you can pass data into your Function using the Body property of the Request type.
 Typically this is JSON data although it can be many things.
-It is up to the developer to extract the data from the Body into the format that you are expecting.
-Handling any error conditions that arise from improper data.
+It is up to the developer to extract the data from the Body into the format that you are expecting, handling any error conditions that arise from improper data.

-Below is the contents of the GO language Request struct type -:
+Below is the contents of the GO language Request struct type :-

 ```
 type Request struct {